cweagans/composer-patches/README.md

 ## Patch File Logging

-To help manage the potential on slaught of
+To help manage the potential onslaught of patches and patches-ignore files, the introduction of a logging option should help to review what the plugin is aggregating.
+You will get a full list of all patches requested, a list of patches to be ignored as well as the final outcome of the patch files removed from the full aggregated list.
+Use this to review if all the requested files have been properly consumed.

 ```json
 {